-To be able to re-edit your Photoshop images at a later point inside ON1 Effects 2022, you will use Photoshop's Smart Object technology.
+To be able to re-edit your Photoshop images at a later point inside ON1 Effects 2023, you will use Photoshop's Smart Object technology.
 To do this, follow these steps:

 - 1. Open the image you want to work on in Photoshop. - 2.
 Select the layer you want to work on. - 3.
-Right-click on the layer and choose Convert to Smart Object.
+Right-click on the layer and choose Convert to Smart Object. - 4.
+From the Filter menu, select ON1 and then ON1 Effects 2023. - 5.
+When you're finished editing your photo, click the Done button in Effects.